-Finally, how long do you want subscribe for?
+Your next choice will be to decide how long you want subscribe for.
 You can choose 1 month, 1 year or a lifetime.
 The longer you subscribe for, the better value you receive.

-Personally, I would choose 1 game and a monthly subscription as we all know what kid’s attention spans are like.
-However, if you choose the longer option, Code Kingdoms does offer a 30 day money-back guarantee.
+Personally, I would choose a monthly subscription as we all know what kid’s attention spans are like.
+However, if you choose the longer option, Code Kingdoms does offer a 30-day money-back guarantee.

 There is a free trial option with Code Kingdoms, which gives you a 30 minute course to try.

-Now, if your family is like mine, you’re probably used to your kids playing on Roblox or Minecraft on their tablets for hours.
+Now, if your family is like mine, you’re probably used to your kids playing both of these games on their tablets for hours.
 And it’s great because it’s all free.